TamirSharif/ReadingUniCEnv/README.md

 sudo ./install.sh
 ```

-Then just wait a bit
+Then just wait a bit!